 “Wei Wuxian,” she called again, and she was the one this time to grab onto him fiercely.

 Her fingers were so thin, it felt as though skin had gone from her entirely, and those were bones digging into the meat of his forearm.
-Her face was carved out of any layer of fat and muscle.
+Any layer of muscles or fat on her face had been carved away.
 Her cheeks were sunken in, her lips cracked and bloodless.

 “What are you doing here?”
 Wei Wuxian asked.
 He held onto her hand, finding it as cold as ice, as dry as scorched earth.
 “What happened to you?
 Where is Wen Ning?”